 Today, we understand the importance oral hygiene plays in our overall health.
 But even over 5,000 years ago people recognized the need for some type of oral care.
 Babylonian and Egyptian civilizations around 3500-3000 B.C. made “toothbrushes” by fraying the end of sticks and chewing on them!

 Later, the Chinese made similar chewing sticks from aromatic tree twigs that were meant to freshen breath.
 People didn’t just use sticks, however.
-Bird feathers, animal bones and even porcupine quills were used to pick at food debris in the teeth.
+Bird feathers, animal bones, and even porcupine quills were used to pick up food debris in the teeth.